AmirMottaghiZadeh/AmirMottaghiZadeh/README.md

 ## ✨ About Me

-.🎓 Pharmacist with expertise in **Data Science, Machine Learning & Computer Vision** .🧠 Focused on healthcare AI, predictive modeling, and real-world data problems .🧱 Strong in **DataFrame construction, data labeling, and feature engineering**
+_Pharmacist_ with expertise in **Data Science, Machine Learning & Computer Vision** _Focused on healthcare AI_, predictive modeling, and real-world data problems _Strong_ in **DataFrame construction, data labeling, and feature engineering**

 ---